BrianWill/japanese_vocab/input.md

 > おんがく

 It's common to have a large set of words that seem stuck in the earlier stages, but understand that this is normal.
-Don't get frustrated when you catch yourself consciously translating or acknowleding a word that you know you've heard a thousand times already.
+Don't get frustrated when you catch yourself consciously thinking about a word when you hear it even if it's a word you've heard a thousand times already.
+Some words will just take longer than others.

 In fact, until you can listen to interesting content with a high degree of comprehension, many words will probably hover at the border of this final threshold.
-Only once the language is really useful to you such that you can actually consume content for the content's own sake will the vocabulary and language patterns become truly ingrained.
+Only once the language is really useful to you such that you can actually consume content for the content's own sake rather than language practice will the vocabulary and language patterns become truly ingrained.

 ## Repeated listening practice

 One effective form of practice is to repeatedly listen to a piece of content until you understand it without aid of a transcript or translation.

-For such practice, the content should generally meet these criteria:
+The content for such practice should generally meet these criteria:

 - The content should be monologues or dialogues by native speakers (not text-to-speech).
-- The content should have an accurate transcript so that you can verify that you heard the words correctly and can easily look up any words or get a full translation.
+- The content should have an accurate transcript so that you can check if you heard the words correctly and so that you can easily look up any words or get a full translation.
 - Especially in the beginner and intermediate stages, the content should generally be [“comprehensible input”](https://ellevationeducation.com/blog/teaching-comprehensible-input-definition-examples), meaning content targeted for non-native speakers.
 - The content should be short, say 3 to 10 minutes long.
 The shorter, the easier it is to repeat.
 - The content should be sufficiently within your level that you understand at least 70-80% on your first listen.